thinkshout/thinkshout/blog/_posts/2020-07-01-eliminating-bias.md

 header-image: /assets/images/blog/bias-hero.jpg
 header-image-alt: "overhead view of a very crowded city crosswalk."
 ---
-## “Don’t find customers for your products, find products for your customers.” - Seth Godin
+>“Don’t find customers for your products, find products for your customers.” - Seth Godin

 Some of the phrases we hear with some regularity from our clients are, “we want to expand and diversify our audiences,” and “we want to deliver a personalized experience.”
 And that’s great; you should make every effort to expand your supporter base and cultivate them in meaningful ways that make an impact.

 When we tell our clients that the best way to achieve this goal is to start with user research, it’s often met with hesitation, and we get it.
 We’re selling a strategy that is meant to challenge assumptions of stakeholders and team members who think they already know their audiences.
 Or maybe you think you’ve already done enough research.

-### But what if that research was biased or had a narrow audience?
+**But what if that research was biased or had a narrow audience?**

-### What if you asked questions in a way that yielded the answers you wanted to hear?
+**What if you asked questions in a way that yielded the answers you wanted to hear?**

-### What if your respondents weren’t diverse and were only recruited based on your established circles of influence?
+**What if your respondents weren’t diverse and were only recruited based on your established circles of influence?**

 User research, when done well, provides a deeper understanding of users’ needs.
 It surfaces new solutions and opportunities, and can often save you from investing money in the wrong solutions or features for your web project.

-## If you have money to do a thing, you have money to make sure it’s the right thing.” - Erika Hall, *Let’s All Do Design Research Right!*
+>"If you have money to do a thing, you have money to make sure it’s the right thing.” - Erika Hall, *Let’s All Do Design Research Right!*

 Incorporating user research into your digital projects ensures that you will invest in the best decisions-- all while centering the needs of your audience throughout the process.